locallyoptimistic/LocallyOptimistic/content/post/adding_context_with_annotations.md

 Now I can easily see a correlation between order volume and discount promotions.
 With that knowledge, I may decide to add a where clause that excludes dates when a discount promotion ran.

-As another example, imagine that I have a daily dashboard in my business intelligence tool (in this case, Looker) that gets emailed company-wide and one of the charts looks like this:
+As another example, imagine that I have a daily dashboard in my business intelligence tool (in this case, Looker) that gets emailed company-wide with a chart that looks like this:

 ![Chart Without Annotations](/img/annotations-graph-before.jpg)